Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 They're telling you you can't even do nothing about it.

-They're telling you the economy's doing great.
+They're telling you the economy is doing great.

-You can't even find a stake from three different stores, you're driving all around your neighborhood just to get a steak or a gallon of milk, gas is not raised.
+You're driving all around your neighborhood just to get a steak or a gallon of milk.

-We've been driving all over to get formula for our baby, man.
+Gases are driving all over to get formula for our baby, man.

 My wife, too, man.

-We had to go to the game.
+Got to go to Target.

-So that would be my best advice, you know, face to face.
+So that would be my best advice, you know, face-to-face.

-You can do the social media stuff, you know, they control that though.
+You know, they control that though.

-But that face-to-face, you talk to one person face to face and get them motivated and obligated to get a little more inclined to be involved, they could get two more people just as motivated.
+But that face-to-face, you talk to one person face to face and get them motivated and obligated to get a little more inclined to be involved.

-Then them two people get four people, then them four people gay, you know.
+Then them two people get four people.

-It does work like that.
+You know, it does work like that.

-It can absolutely happen 100%.
+It can absolutely happen.

 That'd be my best advice right there all day long.

-I was um I asked my buddy, like we were just horsing around one night and I asked him, I was like, Man, do you think that Kim Jong un likes his job?
+I was, um, I asked my buddy, like, we were just horsing around one night and I asked him, I was like, man, do you think that Kim Jong-un likes his job?

-You know, I'm gonna get infinite pussy.
+You know, I'm going to get an infinite pussy.

 You know what I mean?